KasraK2K/lms/README.md

-# Bun dockerize boilerplate
+# Dockerize Bun Elysia boilerplate
-This is boilerplate created by using Elysia framework and sequelize and it can serve by creating docker-compose.yml and nginx.conf depends on your system.
+This is boilerplate created by using Elysia framework and prisma and it can serve by creating docker-compose.yml and nginx.conf depends on your system.

 In this project you can change configuration inside `meditation.config.ts`.